Rock School: Series 2

+The lyrics may have been prophetic, as a week after the performance Chris was contacted by record producers Ray Hedges and Nigel Butler, who appeared in the show to help the class with songwriting.
+They worked with him on a song called "Checkin' It Out".
+The song was released as a single in September 2006 and reached number 3 in the UK Singles Chart.
+Chris went on to release an album in December 2006.
+The female members of the band:-Samanie Warren-Close, Ellie Chapman, Lindsey Rose, Lily Vincent and Lauren Pashley formed a band of their own known as The Upraw.
+Lauren and Lily left the band, but have been replaced by two new members; Toni Micklebrough (drums) and Katy (keyboard).
+They released a single called "Make My Way" in May 2006.
+According to The Upraw's website, Ellie and Katy have now left, with the three remaining members functioning as a three piece.
+The Upraw split up in December 2006.

+Samanie, Ellie & Lily were also regular presenters on former UK cable television channel CharliiTV (also an RDF production) during most of 2006 alongside Luciana Caporaso & Desiree Skylark.
+Warren was the show's rock music/guitar tutor (aka "our resident rock chick"), claiming that Van Halen was her very favourite band, Chapman held down the educational side of stuff, dealing with struggling schoolchildren whilst Vincent played the role of the show's playworker, paired up with Skylark.
+Jessica Reid & Toni Micklebrough joined ‘’CharliiTV’’ in 2007.

 When the class visited LA in the final episode, they had a tour around LA Guitar Center for inspiration.
 Ellie was unsure who Jimi Hendrix nor Eric Clapton were whilst Samanie held Eddie Van Halen's signature guitar.
 At the end of it all, the 12 students spent a whole day at Gene's $1,000,000 mansion.

 The band (still referred to No Coment) also made an appearance on Harry Hill's TV Burp on 18th February 2006, performing Is There Anybody Out There?
 (Kickin' Off) where Harry dressed up as Chris joining in with the action.
 Appeared were Chris, Ellie (credited as Danielle), Sammi, Jess (as Jessica), Lindsey (Linde) & Samanie (Samantha).

 Hardman was found dead at the age of 24 from suicide by hanging on 23 March 2015, after having suffered from depression as his career stalled in the years leading up to his death; he had considered taking his own life on previous occasions.

-The lyrics may have been prophetic, as a week after the performance Chris was contacted by record producers Ray Hedges and Nigel Butler, who appeared in the show to help the class with songwriting.
-They worked with him on a song called "Checkin' It Out".
-The song was released as a single in September 2006 and reached number 3 in the UK Singles Chart.
-Chris went on to release an album in December 2006.